Anilstm/PLAYER-H2-API/README .md

     | jerseyNumber |  int   |
     |     role     | String |

-- `PlayerRepository.java`: Create an `interface` containing required methods.
+- `PlayerRepository.java`: Creates an `interface` containing required methods.
-- `PlayerService.java`: Update the service class with logic for managing player data.
+- `PlayerService.java`: Updates the service class with logic for managing player data.
-- `PlayerController.java`: Create the controller class to handle HTTP requests.
+- `PlayerController.java`: Creates the controller class to handle HTTP requests.
-- `PlayerRowMapper.java`: Create a class which implements the `Rowmapper Interface`.
+- `PlayerRowMapper.java`: Creates a class which implements the `Rowmapper Interface`.

-Implement the following APIs.
+Implemented the following APIs.

 ### API 1